Tomesco/dog-breed-classifier/README.md

 ## Overview

-Given an image of a dog, this [notebook](dog_app.ipynb) will identify an estimate of the canine’s breed.
+Given an image of a dog, this [notebook](dog_app.ipynb) will estimate the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]